pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 ### How do I set up RBAC?

 Pixie does not yet offer full RBAC support.
-However, you can enable “Approvals” under the [Org Settings](https://work.withpixie.ai/admin/org) tab on the admin page.
-This requires each user who registers in the org to be manually approved on the [Users](https://work.withpixie.ai/admin/users) tab before they can log in.
+However, you can enable “Approvals” under the <CloudLink url="/admin/org">Org Settings</CloudLink> tab on the admin page.
+This requires each user who registers in the org to be manually approved on the <CloudLink url="/admin/users">Users</CloudLink> tab before they can log in.

 ### How do I send alerts?